Persdre/intermine-training-portal-test/content/tutorials/index.md

+{
-{"title" : "Tutorials and videos",
+ "title" : "Tutorials and videos"
-"layout" : "single"}
+}

 ## Training workshops and Exercises